CaffGeek/caffgeek.github.io/_posts/2013-03-13-favicon-ico.markdown

   email: chad.hurd@gcsquared.com
   display_name: caffgeek
   first_name: Chad
   last_name: Hurd
 ---
-<p>No more 404s from your browsers trying to download a favicon!
+No more 404s from your browsers trying to download a favicon!
 Now, a simple one exists.
-So if you have the site bookmarked, you should now see a steaming cup of caffeine.</p>
+So if you have the site bookmarked, you should now see a steaming cup of caffeine.